Become a Vendor

 Jerry Long Family YMCA

-Only homegrown or homemade products from the following counties may be sold: Forsyth, Surry, Stokes, Rockingham, Guilford, Davidson, Davie, and Yadkin.
-Vendors from other counties may be considered on a case-by-case basis.
+Only homegrown or homemade products from vendors that reside and produce their goods within 50 miles of Clemmons are allowed.
+Vendors from other areas may be considered on a case-by-case basis.
 No buying and reselling of product or other products is allowed.

-The Clemmons Farmers Market is a producer-only market - farmers, growers, and bakers only sell items they make, bake, or grow themselves.
+The Clemmons Farmers Market is primarily a producer-only market - farmers, growers, and bakers only sell items they make, bake, or grow themselves.
 However, the market hosts artisan day on the first Saturday of each month during the regular season.
-Applications are different for producers and artisans.
 Please see permitted products lists below.

 Am I a producer or an artisan?
 In order to apply for a seasonal vendor, you must be approved for the permitted products below.
 Note: we do allow "farm crafters" to apply for seasonal spaces.
 Farm craft is defined as products produced from materials grown or harvested within a 50-mile radius of Clemmons, NC.